Carson-Spaniel/Raceline-Optimizer/README.md

 - **Concurrent Events:** Uses concurrent events to find paths faster and optimize the exploration process.
 - **Track Visualization:** Generates a plot of the track nodes on a 2D graph using Matplotlib.
 - **Track Selection:** Allows users to choose a track from a specified folder for optimization.
-- **Time Estimation:** Provides an estimated processing time based on the chosen image size.
 - **Interactive Interface:** User-friendly interface for testing multiple tracks.

 ## Path Finding Algorithm